If Your Rent is More Than $1,200/Month, Make These 4 Moves

 So you’re making money and living in a decent place.
 You’ve finally got a little cushion in your bank account.
 You’ve achieved a certain level of financial stability.

 What should you do next?
-Well, we have five suggestions for you:
+Well, we have some suggestions for you:

 Here’s the deal: If you’re not using Aspiration’s debit card, you’re missing out on extra cash.
 And who doesn’t want extra cash?

 Yep.
 A debit card called Aspiration gives you up to a 5% back every time you swipe.